 They can ‘feed’ off their social surroundings, but there has to be intellectually stimulating or emotionally invested content present.

-They Are Successful On Stage, Not The Engagement After
+3. They Are Successful On Stage, Not The Engagement After

-They Are Easily Distracted, But Rarely Bored
+4. They Are Easily Distracted, But Rarely Bored

 Introverts pay attention to much more of the happenings of their surroundings.
 This sensitivity means they have more ‘mental’ threads that their mind can ‘pull’ at.

-They Are Drawn Towards Creative, Detailed-Oriented, And Solitary Careers
+5. They Are Drawn Towards Creative, Detailed-Oriented, And Solitary Careers

-They Seem To Respond Slower
+6. They Seem To Respond Slower

 When asked a question, they will consider the matter thoroughly before responding.
 Their neural pathways have longer paths for analysis and response.
-They also remember events more thoroughly, information observed is more readily placed in long term memory.
+They also remember events more thoroughly, information observed is more readily placed in long-term memory.

-They Don’t Derive Joy From Their Environments
+7. They Don’t Derive Joy From Their Environments

 A recent study showed that the reward centers of an introvert’s brain are wired differently than extroverts.
 Extraverts get a dopamine rush from external resources, while introverts do not make that same exchange.

-They Hate Talking On The Phone
+8. They Hate Talking On The Phone

 The lack of body language makes them feel uncomfortable.
 They are very keen on paying attention to all the subtle ways people talk without talking.
 The lack of information is annoying.